seustace0811/seustace0811/README.md

 ## Hi there 👋

 🔭 I’m currently working on ...
-ImageJ programming for Nuclear medicine image processing - both for QC and for research projects and 3D printing
+ImageJ programming for Nuclear medicine image processing - both for QC and for research projects.
+I have also recently started 3D printing.

  🌱 I’m currently learning ... imajeJ macro writting skills and how to build models from scratch using slicer/design programs for 3D printing